 (iii) the effective functioning of the management and control system.

-(b) an annual control report fulfilling the requirements of Article 63(5)(b) of the Financial Regulation, in accordance with the template set out in Annex XVIII and, supporting the audit opinion referred to in point (a) and setting out a summary of the findings, including an analysis of the nature and extent of errors and deficiencies in the systems as well as the proposed and implemented corrective actions and the resulting total error rate and residual error rate for the expenditure entered in the accounts submitted to the Commission.
+(b) an annual control report fulfilling the requirements of point (b) of Article 63(5) of the Financial Regulation, in accordance with the template set out in Annex XX to this Regulation , which supports the annual audit opinion referred to in point (a) of this paragraph and sets out a summary of findings, including an analysis of the nature and extent of errors and deficiencies in the systems as well as the proposed and implemented corrective actions and the resulting total error rate and residual error rate for the expenditure entered in the accounts submitted to the Commission.

-4. Where programmes are grouped for the purpose of audits of operations pursuant to Article 79(2), the information required under paragraph (3)(b) may be grouped in a single report.
+4. Where programmes are grouped for the purpose of audits of operations pursuant to the second subparagraph of Article 79(2), the information required under point (b) of paragraph 3 of this Article may be grouped in a single report.

 5. The audit authority shall transmit to the Commission system audit reports as soon as the contradictory procedure with the relevant auditees is concluded.

-6. The Commission and the audit authorities shall meet on a regular basis and at least once a year, unless otherwise agreed, to examine the audit strategy, the annual control report, the audit opinion, to coordinate their audit plans and methods and to exchange views on issues relating to the improvement of management and control systems.
+6. The Commission and the audit authorities shall meet on a regular basis and, unless otherwise agreed, at least once a year to examine the audit strategy, the annual control report and the audit opinion, to coordinate their audit plans and methods, and to exchange views on issues relating to the improvement of management and control systems.

 Article 78 Audit strategy

 1. The audit authority shall, after consulting the managing authority, prepare an audit strategy based on a risk assessment, taking account of the management and control system description provided for in Article 69(11), covering system audits and audits of operations.
 The audit strategy shall include system audits of newly identified managing authorities and authorities in charge of the accounting function.
-Such audits shall be carried out within twenty-one months of the Commission's decision approving the programme or the amendment of the programme identifying such an authority.
-The audit strategy shall be prepared in accordance with the template set out in Annex XX and shall be updated annually following the first annual control report and audit opinion provided to the Commission.
+Such audits shall be carried out within 21 months of the decision approving the programme or the amendment of the programme identifying such an authority.
+The audit strategy shall be prepared in accordance with the template set out in Annex XXII and shall be updated annually following the first annual control report and audit opinion provided to the Commission.
 It may cover one or more programmes.

 2. The audit strategy shall be submitted to the Commission upon request.